SamsungSLAV/festral/README.md

             "repo" : "name of the repository",
-            "yaml" : "path to the yaml file to use with this repository", "name" : "Test name (this is optional field, defoult value is 'undefined')", "parser" : "name or path to the binary of the parser of tests output" },
+            "yaml" : "path to the yaml file to use with this repository", "name" : "Test name (this is optional field, defoult value is 'undefined')", "parser" : "name or path to the binary of the parser of tests output", "runTTL" : 3600 - time to live of the test job after start of execution, "timeput": 18000 - time to live of test job from it was created even it was waiting only },
         {
             "repo" : "tests",